Simon2828/west-bridgford-advice-centre/src/pages/index.md

 templateKey: index-page
 title: West Bridgford Advice Centre  PLEASE NOTE WE ARE CLOSED UNTIL FURTHER NOTICE
 image: /img/home-page-header.jpg
 heading: Open every Wednesday 9.30 a.m. - 12.30 p.m.
-Telephone 0115 982 1475
+Telephone 0115 982
+  1475   Email westbridgfordadvicecentre@gmail.com
-subheading: Free and confidential advice at St.Giles Church Hall, Stratford Road, West Bridgford, Nottingham NG2 6AZ
+subheading: Find us at St.Giles Church Hall, Stratford Road, West Bridgford, Nottingham NG2 6AZ.
+Please note there is restricted parking on Stratford Road and check the signs before parking.
 mainpitch:
   title: Here to help you
-  description: |
+  description: |+
-    We offer advice on •	Benefits
+    We provide confidential, free and unbiased advice on: •	Benefits
     •	Tax
-    •	Probate
+    •	Education
-    •	Housing
+    •	Housing and accommodation
     •	Consumer
     •	Employment
-    •	Relationship Breakdown
+    •	Family issues
-    •	Form Filling
+    •	Form filling
+    •	Legal issues
+    •	Health and disability.
+    We also signpost for
+    •	Immigration issues
+    •	Debt
+    •	Financial advice

-description: "The West Bridgford Advice Centre is run by volunteers.
+description: "The Church Hall is centrally situated on Stratford Road immediately adjoining the rear of St. Giles Church and just 200 metres from the Co-op store, Bridgford Road.
+Please note, there is restricted parking on Stratford Road.
+Please check signs before parking.
+The West Bridgford Advice Centre is run by volunteers.
 Our services are free of charge.
 We manage to sort out most of our clients' problems ourselves but if we can't, we know where to send you for the help you need.       "
 intro:
   blurbs:
     - image: /img/top-left.jpg